centminmod/keygen/README.md

     keygen.sh gen rsa 1.1.1.1 22 root comment remotessh_password

-To generate rsa key pair where `comment` is a unique identifier for your generated key i.e. `mykey@clienthostname`
+To generate rsa key pair where `comment` is a unique identifier for your generated key i.e. `mykey@clienthostname` without `remotessh_password`.
+At `ssh-copy-id` step you will be prompted for remote SSH user's SSH password

     keygen.sh gen rsa 1.1.1.1 22 root comment

-To generate ecdsa key pair where `comment` is a unique identifier for your generated key i.e. `mykey@clienthostname`
+To generate ecdsa key pair where `comment` is a unique identifier for your generated key i.e. `mykey@clienthostname` without `remotessh_password`.
+At `ssh-copy-id` step you will be prompted for remote SSH user's SSH password

     keygen.sh gen ecdsa 1.1.1.1 22 root comment

-To generate ed25519 key pair where `comment` is a unique identifier for your generated key i.e. `mykey@clienthostname`
+To generate ed25519 key pair where `comment` is a unique identifier for your generated key i.e. `mykey@clienthostname` without `remotessh_password`.
+At `ssh-copy-id` step you will be prompted for remote SSH user's SSH password

     keygen.sh gen ed25519 1.1.1.1 22 root comment